shreyjauhari/CSV_analyser-/README.md

 - **Sorting:** Clicking a column header toggles sort direction (`asc` ↔ `desc`).
 Supports string and numeric sorting.
 - **Pagination:** Shows 10 rows per page with navigation buttons.
 Displays `...` when skipping large page ranges.
 - **Save Button:** Calls the `onSaveDetails` prop function with the currently sorted data set.

+### `FileUpload.jsx`

+ A powerful and customizable CSV uploader with metadata-aware parsing and advanced filtering support for React.
+Built with Tailwind CSS, Lucide Icons, and PapaParse, this component allows users to:

+Upload and validate .csv files.

+Automatically parse structured multi-row headers.

+Preserve metadata rows.

+Preview and filter the parsed data interactively.

+Proceed with filtered data for further usage (e.g., chart generation or exporting).